Published on

 In my second career, I went into the SAP implementation space as a materials management functional consultant, and the clients that I ended up working with were mainly oil and gas, utilities, railroads—they weren’t manufacturers.
 The direct supply chain wasn’t a significant thing.
 The people in the procurement warehouse were there to support the maintenance team to keep their assets running.
 That was the focus, so MRO and spare parts kept cropping up.

 So there's a problem here, and as I went on to be an independent consultant, I had now worked in several merger projects.
-A client acquired a refinery and put them together– both SAP clients, but there's no database data.
-It was incompatible.
+A client acquired a refinery and merged them together– both SAP clients, running many of the same equipment and with the same database, but no comparability between parts identities.
+With weak catalogue identity standards the records are incompatible.
 We do our duplicate checks and we get next to nothing, so what's going on here?
-This is where it started to dawn on them–it's not the ERP software.
+This is where it started to dawn on me–it's not the ERP software.
 This isn't just an SAP story, this is all of the CMMS's and ERPs.
 There's something about the quality of the items.
 To me, it's the identity.
 It's just ended up being something that I got interested in and saw that this is a problem that needs work.
-I'm certainly not the only person that's interested in but it's a gap that's existed since the dawn of business systems.
+I'm certainly not the only person that's interested in it.
+It’s a gap that's existed since the dawn of business systems.
 We went from the old experienced maintenance guy that knew the parts and they called suppliers and they got the right parts and they took crib notes about what to ask for.
 This went into local systems and then the chaos, in my mind, became bigger when we started centralizing on enterprise systems.

 Q2: What are the most significant business impacts you see from not having the correct inventory identity?